medium-tech/van-cone/README.md

     - dynamic css styling for active route
     - pass additional context data such as a prefetched data or other configuration to route component
 - TypeScript support

+# Beta

+🚨 Van Cone is in Beta 🚨

+Van Cone is close but not quite out of beta, so use with your own caution.

 # Overview